Scandit Software Engineer Salary in Warsaw Metropolitan Area | PLN 170K-PLN 231K+ | Levels.fyi

 The median Software Engineer compensation in Warsaw Metropolitan Area package at Scandit totals PLN 231K per year.
-View the base salary, stock, and bonus breakdowns for Scandit's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scandit's total compensation packages.
 Last updated: 10/2/2025

 Company